Skip to main content

 Tribulus terrestris

-You’ll find this ingredient in many male enhancement pills and testosterone supplements.
+You’ll find this ingredient in some male enhancement pills and testosterone supplements.
 Research into it can be contradictory, with some studies suggesting considerable benefits to blood sugar or sexual health and others coming up inconclusive.

 Black pepper

-Some companies include a black pepper extract, sometimes labeled as piperine or under the brand name Bioperine.
+Some companies include a black pepper extract, sometimes labeled as piperine or under the brand name BioPerine.
 Studies show it can increase your body’s ability to take in more nutrients from a given supplement.
 It doesn’t have direct benefits to male sexual health, but it may increase the degree to which a given pill works.

 Are male enhancement pills safe?